SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     <about using 3.Docker>

-    Using VSCode debug remote virtual machine contianers via Microsofts'"Remote
+    Using VSCode debug remote virtual machine containers via Microsoft's'"Remote

-    Developent", current workspace folder".devcontainer" with "devcontainer.json"
+    Development", current workspace folder ".devcontainer" with "devcontainer.json"

-    and CMake extensions optional"Remote-Contianers: Open Folder in Contianer".
+    and CMake extensions optional "Remote-Containers: Open Folder in Container".

 17.[The idea to config the development environment of LNMP via Docker on Mac(Chinese)](https://www.php.cn/php-ask-479200.html)

     <about using 3.Docker>

-    The useage of Docker is that a container do only provide one service.
+    The usage of Docker is that a container do only provide one service.

     The designed principle of Docker is not to run services at Backend, actually